Dr Emily Scott

 Current projects

-Dr Scott is currently leading a SSHRC-funded project called “Moving Aid: The Politics of Giving, Care, and Control.”
-She works with Drs Jennifer Welsh (McGill University) and Adam Kochanski (Swiss Peace) on collaborative knowledge creation and network building surrounding localization in world politics, ane more specifically across the fields of forced migration, civilian protection, humanitarianism, and transitional justice.
+Dr Scott is currently leading a SSHRC and University of Birmingham, School of Government funded project called “Moving Aid: The Politics of Giving, Care, and Control.”
+She works with Drs Jennifer Welsh (McGill University) and Adam Kochanski (Swiss Peace) on collaborative knowledge creation and network building surrounding localization in world politics, and more specifically across the fields of forced migration, civilian protection, humanitarianism, and transitional justice.

 Other activities

-Emily is At-Large Member of the WCIS of the International Studies Association.
-As of 2022, she will be Research Affiliate at CIPSS McGill joining C150 Research Chair in Global Governance and Security, Dr Jennifer Welsh.
+Dr Scott is Interim Head of Equity, Diversity, and Inclusion for the School of Government, Research Affiliate at CIPSS McGill joining C150 Research Chair in Global Governance and Security, Dr Jennifer Welsh, and co-host of the podcast, Localization in World Politics.

 She has previously been Postdoctoral Researcher at McGill University in 2020-21, Postdoctoral Fellow at the Korbel School of International Studies in 2019-20, and was awarded the Traditional Fulbright Award in 2018.